Save to your scrapbook

 3 tbsp demerara sugar

-2. Meanwhile, put the hazelnuts on a tray and bake for 5-10 minutes until a shade darker.
-Leave to cool, then pulse in a food processor until finely chopped, but not a powder.
+2 Meanwhile, put the hazelnuts on a tray and bake for 5-10 minutes until a shade darker.
+Cool, then pulse in a food processor until finely chopped.
 Transfer to a large bowl.
-Put the butter, sugar, vanilla, lemon zest and a good pinch of salt in a food processor.
+Put the butter, caster sugar, vanilla, lemon zest and a good pinch of salt in a food processor.
 Whizz until light and fluffy.
-Add to the hazelnuts with the eggs, flour and sherry.
-Beat until thoroughly combined.
+Add to the nuts with the eggs, flour and sherry.
+Beat until fully combined.

-3. Transfer the mixture to the tart shell and smooth out.
-Scatter over the cranberries (no need to defrost if frozen) and demerara sugar, then bake for about 25 minutes, until the tart is golden and has firmed up around the edges but retains just a little wobble towards the centre.
-Allow to cool completely, then remove from the tin, set on a platter and serve.
-If making ahead, keep chilled for up to 2 days and bring up to room temperature to serve.
+3 Transfer the mixture to the pastry case and smooth out.
+Scatter over the cranberries (no need to defrost if frozen) and demerara sugar.
+Bake for 25 minutes, or until the tart is golden and firmed up at the edges but retains a little wobble in the centre.
+Cool completely, then remove from the tin and serve with cream, if liked.
+If making ahead, cover and chill for up to 2 days.
+Remove from the fridge 20 minutes before serving to bring to room temperature

 This recipe first appeared in Waitrose & Partners Food, December 2019 issue.
 Download the Waitrose & Partners Food app for the full issue